New Bedford, Massachusetts Therapists

 • Substance Abuse and Addiction: Massachusetts has one of the highest rates of opioid overdose deaths in the country.
 Addiction affects not just the addict, but also their family and friends.
 It’s important for everyone affected by the opioid epidemic or any form of addiction to seek mental health treatment.

 • Crime: New Bedford is the fifth most dangerous city in Massachusetts.
-If you’ve been the victim of a crime, part of your recovery should include mental health services to help you cope with post-traumatic stress (PTS), anger, fear and other emotions.
+If you’ve been the victim of a crime, part of your recovery should include mental health services to help you cope with post-traumatic stress (PTS), anger, fear, and other emotions.

 Mental Health Resources in New Bedford

 Massachusetts is ranked relatively highly within the US in terms of providing access to mental health services.
-If you’re a New Bedford resident who is seeking help, you can choose from licensed clinical social workers, licensed mental health counselors, certified alcohol and drug abuse counselors and registered expressive arts therapists.
+If you’re a New Bedford resident who is seeking help, you can choose from licensed clinical social workers, licensed mental health counselors, certified alcohol and drug abuse counselors, and registered expressive arts therapists.

 The Challenge of Finding a Suitable Therapist in New Bedford

-Although the state is known for having strong access to health care, state-wide ranking may hide underlying difficulties at the city-level.
+Although the state is known for having strong access to health care, the state-wide ranking may hide underlying difficulties at the city level.
 With a high rate of poverty, many New Bedford residents may find it difficult to access mental health services.
 The priority is often on getting food on the table, rather than caring for your mental health.
 There is also a stigma associated with seeking help, but remember mental illness and addiction are real conditions that deserve the support of a therapist.

-You can check with local non-profits or community organizations to see if they offer free support groups or sliding scale services.
+You can check with local non-profits or community organizations to see if they offer free support groups or sliding-scale services.
 Some alternative forms of therapy such as phone or text support may be cheaper options to consider as well.